Mahdi-Gholami81/SortForge/README.md

 - Organizes by file name and creation date
 - Easy-to-use, interactive folder selection

+## 🚧 Work in Progress
+This project is still under development.
+Some features are not fully implemented yet and improvements will be added over time.
+Feedback and contributions are welcome!

 ## 💻 How to Use
 1. Open PowerShell.
 2. Navigate to the project folder: